This post contains affiliate links. Click here to read my affiliate policy.

 Save Some Money

 Dealerships make offers all the time with an option to pay zero dollars down and drive off the lot in a new car the same day.
 This may sound enticing, but, when you don’t put down anything towards the overall costs of purchasing your vehicle, you end up needing a larger loan and pay more in interest rates and associated fees.
 Not to mention, even if you do capitalize on one of these offers, you’re still responsible for costs like motor vehicle fees and sales tax.
 So, it is best to have some money saved up before trying to buy a car.
+However, if your car is damaged, you can trade it in for a new one.

 Get Rid of Existing Debts